 The skills and processes used by leaders at the executive level to manage change are poor.
 This stems from the fact that often the teams in charge of driving innovation and transformational change lack diversity.
-I am referring to deep diversity – diversity of thought, diversity of experience, diversity of style, as well as the surface level of diversity of gender, culture, and age – and when your organisation lacks that diversity, it’s actually a lack of the perspective required to develop bullet-proof solutions.
+I am referring to deep diversity – diversity of thought, diversity of experience, diversity of style, as well as the surface level of diversity of gender, culture, and age.
+When an organisation lacks that diversity, it lacks the perspective required to develop bullet-proof solutions.

 A lack of diversity could also translate as a ‘group of people who are experienced in, and comfortable with, what we are doing now’.

-The biggest problem with selling anything – and selling is just another form of influencing – is that people focus on talking about how good the product or solution is and neglect talking about why it’s required.
 When it comes to selling a business case for transformational change, leaders need to talk about the consequences of not undergoing that change.
-What does the organisation look like in five or ten years if it doesn’t innovate and undergo change?
+What does the organisation look like in five or 10 years if it doesn’t innovate and undergo change?

 Frontline managers and staff are inevitably challenged to balance the need for implementing a change agenda – doing things differently – with completing business-as-usual tasks and meeting bottom lines.
 Balancing both is far easier said than done.

 To strip that back: the hardest thing to get anyone to change is a process that’s currently working for them.
-A lot of transformational changes are brought about to processes and business models that are not necessarily causing problems.
-They are usually implemented to anticipate future needs and challenges.
+A lot of transformational changes are brought about to processes and business models that are not causing any problems at the time.
+They are usually anticipating the needs and challenges coming in the future.
 So, it’s not uncommon for frontline managers to wonder why they should change what they’re doing; or, for them to feel contempt at being told to change what is currently working.

 There is not a one-size-fits-all solution to these three issues.
-Every manager is a unique person and they are managing different people in different contexts.
-This is where they need support to develop the leadership skills required to innovate and change in a dynamic environment.
-Support can come in the form of coaching or mentoring: both provide crucial flexibility to work with individuals and/or teams in their specific business contexts.
-Leaders can receive expert support at every level and step of the transformation process, helping them to:
+Every manager is a different person and they are managing different people in different contexts.
+This is where they need support to think differently when necessary, innovate, and change in a dynamic environment.
+Support to do that comes in the form of coaching and mentoring, rather than training.

+Coaching and mentoring can provide leaders with support at every level and step of the transformation process, helping them to:

-Communicate change and influence others to buy into the transformation
+- Communicate change and influence others to buy-into change;